keithdunnett/sgminer-recipes/HOWTOs/MINING_RIG_RESILIENCE.md

 ###### Reduce memory clock speeds

 Barring a hardware problem, this is the almost guaranteed solution to GPU faults.
 The 8GB RX470s ship with a memory clock speed of 2000MHz; I've not come across one that won't handle 2100MHz using the 1750MHz timings, but 2150MHz is pushing it for some of my cards and 2200Mhz is pushing it for most of them, even with fan speeds increased by 15% over stock settings.

-Cutting back the memory clock from 2150MHz to 2100MHz on the least stable card meant a drop in hashrate of 0.4Mh/s, but it put an end to the GPU faults at a stroke whilst still delivering a performance of 27.3Mh/s from that card.
+Cutting back the memory clock from 2150MHz to 2100MHz on the least stable card meant a drop in hashrate of 0.4Mh/s, but it put an end to the GPU faults at a stroke whilst still delivering a performance of 27.3Mh/s from that card, an acceptable tradeoff.

-###### Increase memory voltage (with caution)
+###### Increase memory voltage (with great caution)